 Some, but not all, campervan hire companies in Australia permit pets in their motorhomes and campervans, for an additional fee.
 To find out more, check out my guide on how to hire a pet-friendly campervan in Australia.

-Flying with a Dog in Australia
+Flying in Australia with a Dog

 Note that your pet will need to travel in an approved flight crate.
 Crates are available for purchase from major pet stores, pet transport companies plus directly from Qantas, at major domestic airports.
 Or you can hire a create if you are using a pet transport company.
-For more information on the suitable size crate and other requirements, see this handy guide from Qantas.

 For more information on flying with your dog, check out my very detailed guide to flying with a dog in Australia.